cosenary/Instagram-PHP-API/README.markdown

 ### Set / Get access token

-Stores access token, for further method calls:
+Set the access token, for further method calls:
 `setAccessToken($token)`

-Returns access token, if you want to store it for later usage:
+Return the access token, if you want to store it for later usage:
 `getAccessToken()`

 ### User methods